hrithikvishwakarma001/Dollar-tree-clone-Deco-ninja/README.md

 ## responsive
 ![collage](https://user-images.githubusercontent.com/104666876/221429103-d7de9083-bd98-4ba9-b3c1-f2d4a8a791f4.png)

+>Functionalities Implemented

+- Login and Signup
+- Storing the user data
+- Shows Number of products already Present in Cart
+- Dynamic Population of Products in Filter Page

+>In Cart

+- Select the Quantity, cart value to be modified Accordingly
+- Delete the Product, if not required

+>We're Here For You. 🔥

+Buying a new product should be fun, rewarding and easy, and we are committed to providing you with service above and beyond what is expected.
+If you need help, give us a call!

 # About

 >Deco ninja, Inc. is a customer-oriented, value-driven variety store.
 We will operate profitably, empower our associates to share in its opportunities, rewards and successes; and deal with others in an honest and considerate way.
 The company's mission will be consistent with measured and profitable growth.